Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Hyperboloidal evolution in black hole backgrounds: time-domain versus spectral QNM expansions

 \subsection{Illustration of the hyperboloidal evolutions: qualitative proof of principle}

-In order to get some qualitative intuition and illustrate the behaviour of the constructed numerical evolutions of the field $\phi$ in the hyperboloidal scheme, for the four cases of study, we present in Figure \ref{waveforms} the evolution in time $\tau$ of the field evaluated at future null infinity (one endpoint of the grid).
-In the AdS case we plot the field at the horizon (after rescaling the field by $\sigma$, it only makes sense to show the waveform at the event horizon $\sigma=1$).
+In order to illustrate the behaviour of the constructed numerical evolutions of the field $\phi$ in the hyperboloidal scheme, we present in Fig. \ref{waveforms} the evolution in time $\tau$, for the four cases of study, of the field evaluated at future null infinity (one endpoint of the grid).
+In the AdS case we rather plot the field at the horizon (after rescaling the field by $\sigma$, it only makes sense to show the waveform at the event horizon $\sigma=1$).
 That is, this is the field an observer at null infinity (or at the horizon in the AdS case) would measure.

 Since the Gaussian initial condition is initially very small at the boundary of the interval, the timeseries is initially flat and close to zero during a very short time, then it increases abruptly, oscillates until it reaches its peak and finally decreases, the signal being dominated at late times by the fundamental mode in the absence of tails (notice the fundamental mode in the P\"oschl-Teller case is a constant function of $x$ illustrated later on panel \ref{eigenfunctions:PT}).